stolevegen/PowerBentley/README.md

 To replicate this project, you'll need the following things:

 - Ride on car with a functionnal motor
-- 18v Ryobi battery and charger
+- 18v Milwaukee battery and charger
 - 3D printer
 - Basic hand tools (screwdriver, wire cutter/stripper, soldering iron)